Ron is a student of the American Civil War and writes about it frequently. His focus is not so much on the battles as on the people.

 The final risk factor, and the weightiest, was that once Grant had his army on the east side of the Mississippi, with Confederate forces massing against them, their backs would be to the river.
 With no reliable supply line from the North, they would basically have to live off the land by foraging for food.
 And if the army should suffer a defeat, there would be no place to which they could safely retreat – victorious Confederates would drive them into the river.

-In other words, Grant’s commanders felt that he was putting his whole army at risk.
+In other words, Grant’s commanders felt he was risking his whole army.

 But despite their fears, Grant’s generals had great confidence in him; and he certainly had unshakeable confidence in himself.
 The plan was set in motion.
 The result was a campaign commonly held by historians to be one of the most brilliant of the war.